kristopolous/db.js/README.md

     $.get("/database", mydb);

-And there you go. **Now you can modify stuff in the browser with a remote sync**.
+And there you go. **Now you can modify stuff in the browser and it automatically does a remote sync**.
 It was 3 lines.
 That's really all it took.

 <h3><a name=magic>Magical updating hash maps</a>[ <a href=#toc>top</a> ] </h3>